 Content warning: The language and content of these materials may be difficult for some readers.
 Many of these documents pertain to the institution of slavery and racism in the eighteenth century and demonstrate the often harsh circumstances that Black men, women, and children faced.
 Students should be advised that while some of these materials may be upsetting, topics such as enslavement and racial violence are essential to the study of US history.

 Cyrena Hammond’s diary offers a look into the daily life of a teenage girl during the Civil War.
-Hammond lived in New York and kept the diary during the duration of 1865.
+Hammond lived in New York and kept the diary in 1865.
 She writes on topics that range from the weather to attending Temperance meetings.
 While largely absent of entries regarding the war, Hammond does include an interesting entry regarding John Wilkes Booth’s mother and Lincoln’s assassination.